defi-wonderland/optimism/packages/contracts-bedrock/test/supersim/readme.md

 # Supersim End-to-End Test

 This guide describes how to run a manual L2-to-L2 message relay test using the `GasTank` and `MessageSender` contracts.
+Inspired by [this](https://supersim.pages.dev/guides/interop/cast#cast-commands-to-relay-interop-messages) guide.

 ## Prerequisites